don/ITP-DeviceToDatabase/Assignments/assignment-week-4.md

 # Assignment - Week 4

-## Assignment: Read

- * TBD

 ## Assignment: Hardware
 Keep your Arduino sending data to MQTT so we continue to collect data.
 It's fine to update or modify your hardware and code to get better data.
 If you have problems with your hardware, please contact me.

 If future classes we're going to be sending data back to the Arduino.
 You can use the LED for this part.
-Think about how you can modify your hardware by adding things you can control.
-Perhaps a servo, solenoid, relay, or NeoPixels.
+Think about other hardware you can add to your Ardiono that can be controlled via MQTT messages, perhaps a servo, solenoid, relay, or NeoPixels.

 ## Assignment: SQL